12.6 Exam-Day Checklist and Post-Pass License Readiness

 Applied Scenario Guidance

-If the exam stem says a candidate completed BPOC 190 days ago and has no unexpired endorsement letter, do not answer as though the candidate can freely schedule.
-The 180-day rule is central.
-If the stem says the candidate brings a cell phone into the exam room, Rule 219.5 and the proctor manual control.
-If the stem says cheating caused dismissal, Rule 219.1 makes remaining attempts invalid and requires repeating the basic licensing course.
+If a stem says a candidate completed BPOC 190 days ago with no unexpired endorsement letter, do not treat the candidate as free to schedule—the 180-day rule controls and the attempts have lapsed.
+If the stem says the candidate carries a cell phone into the exam room, Rule 219.5 and the proctor manual govern.
+If cheating caused dismissal, Rule 219.1 invalidates remaining attempts and requires repeating the basic licensing course.

-After a pass, do not assume the person can serve as an officer merely by holding a score.
-Appointment and license reporting are agency-driven processes with required documentation and commission approval steps.
-Initial appointment can also trigger updated medical or psychological declarations if more than 180 days have passed from basic licensing course graduation, depending on Rule 217.7 details and appointing agency requirements.
+After a pass, do not assume the person may serve merely by holding a score.
+Appointment and license reporting are agency-driven, with required documentation and commission approval.
+Initial appointment can also trigger updated medical or psychological declarations if more than 180 days have passed since basic-licensing-course graduation, depending on Rule 217.7 details and the appointing agency.

 Exam Trap